ACE (video game): Development and release

 ACE was developed by Cascade Games which was founded in 1983 by Guy Wilhelmy and Nigel Stevens.
 Wilhelmy had a pilot's license and had experience with aircraft control and responsiveness, while Stevens' father had been in the British Royal Air Force.
 Wilhelmy explained that he wanted to create a fast-paced flying game with responsive graphics which other games of the time struggled with.
 Cascade hired programmer Ian Martin and graphics designer Damon Redmond to work on the project in 1985.
 The first version known as A.C.E.: Air Combat Emulator was released in 1985 for the Commodore 16 and VIC-20 home computers.
 Martin describes that an advertisement erroneously promising a Plus/4 version forced them to develop it under threat of action by Advertising Standards Agency.

 Martin recalled that afterwards the team had creative freedom to pursue different ideas for the planned Commodore 64 version, and after several months of development and a small delay, the C64 version called simply ACE was released in September 1985.
 The ZX Spectrum version followed the next year.
 An Amstrad CPC version was announced and Cascade Games promised a quick delivery with "speed and smoothness exceeding previous simulators".
 Having sold over half a million copies on 8-bit machines, the game's port was announced for Amiga.
-ComTec was tasked with porting the game to Amstrad PCW and Amiga (for AmigaDOS).
+ComTec was tasked with porting the game to Amstrad PCW and Amiga.
 The game was marketed to America, and the C64 and Amiga versions were released and published in the US by UXB in 1986.

 Before the release of ACE, Cascade Games was infamous for their Cassette 50 (1983) game compilation that featured simplistic and subpar games.
 Stevens pointed out that without the income from the compilation, the project would not have been possible.
 The developers estimated the production cost of ACE at £40k.
 Following the release of ACE, Cascade moved into mainstream AAA game development.
 Wilhelmy said that Cascade boasted over a million GBP in turnover over the following years.
 The company produced two sequels, ACE 2 (1987) and ACE 2088 (1989), and various other games before closing down in 1990.